How to Become a Pilot?

 There is something exotic associated with a pilot.
 He is perceived as a high flyer in more ways than one.
 A pilot also earns fabulous salaries and perks but the road to becoming a commercial airline pilot is a long and tough one besides being expensive.
 Here is how one can become a pilot.

 The efforts start right after you pass your 10+2 exam.
 Make sure you have Physics, Mathematics and Chemistry as the subjects for your 10th and 12th year studies and that you obtain a minimum of 50%.
 To become eligible for a pilot’s training you should be in good health, possess a sound physique, be at least 16 years old, be fluent in English and have clear vision.
-The next step is to enroll in an academy to become a student pilot.
+The next step is to enrol in an academy to become a student pilot.
 You first must pass the entrance exam and meet the criteria in order to gain admission.
 Cost is a major factor as, in India, it can cost anywhere up to Rs.25 lakhs for the pilot’s training.
 For commercial pilot training, you need to be 18 years of age and to qualify as airline transport pilots you must be 23 years of age.

 It looks easy but there are things to keep in mind.
 One must choose the right, DGCA (Directorate General of Civil Aviation, Government of India) approved academy that offers commercial and private pilot license training if you are in India.
 There are quite a few academies that offer only theoretical training and some time on a simulator but not any actual flying time or training in an aircraft.
 Please Ignore them.
 The right institute should have a variety of air crafts and qualified personnel to give hands-on training.
 It should also have flight simulators.